hexpm/hexpm/lib/hexpm/web/templates/policy/privacy.html.md

 A cookie is a string of information that a website stores on a visitor’s computer, and that the visitor’s browser provides to the website each time the visitor returns.

-The websites uses cookies to help identify and track visitors, and their usage of the websites.
-Website visitors who do not wish to have cookies placed on their computers should set their browsers to refuse cookies before using the websites.
+The websites uses cookies to help identify logged in users.
+Website visitors who do not wish to have cookies placed on their computers should not log in to the websites.

 ### API